-Last June our annual March for Men walking events saw more than 7,000 people come together to show their support in the fight against prostate cancer.
-Over the past 4 years our events have gown to cover 10 locations across the UK, raising more than £800,0000!
+Last June our annual March for Men walking events saw more than 9,000 people come together to show their support in the fight against prostate cancer.
+Over the past 4 years our events have gown to cover 10 locations across the UK, raising more than £800,000!

 The public were out in force to show their support for their loved ones and all men facing this devastating disease.
 Former BBC presenter Bill Turnbull, actress Gemma Oaten and dancer Wayne Sleep were among some of the names joining the lively crowds marching this June.

 Many walkers included the names of those they were marching for on their back signs or on our tribute man – a clear sign that for many participants, the cause was close to their hearts.
 Check out our March for Men photo galleries on Flickr.